SimplexCC/sell-docs/source/includes/_initiate-sell.md

 ## Response ##

-> An example response of a successful call:
+> Example response when a transaction is successfully created:

 ```json
 {